Never promise to renounce the use of force: History

+Xi Jinping

 During his tenure as General Secretary of the CCP Central Committee, Xi Jinping repeatedly reiterated that he would never renounce the use of force.
-The third of Xi's Five Points, published in 2019, states, “We do not renounce the use of force and reserve the option of taking all necessary measures.
-This is aimed at external interference and a very small number of ‘Taiwan independence’ separatists and their separatist activities, and is not aimed at our compatriots in Taiwan.”
+The third of Xi's Five Points, published in 2019, states, "We do not renounce the use of force and reserve the option of taking all necessary measures.
+This is aimed at external interference and a very small number of 'Taiwan independence' separatists and their separatist activities, and is not aimed at our compatriots in Taiwan."
 On October 16, 2022, Xi Jinping made the same statement during his report at the opening session of the 20th CCP National Congress.
-Officials of the People’s Republic of China have also used this statement.
+Officials of the People's Republic of China have also used this statement.

+2024 guidelines

+In 2024, the PRC issued the Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession, based partially on the Anti-Secession Law, stating that supporters of Taiwanese independence, regardless of their location, could be tried in absentia and sentenced to death by Chinese courts.

 Reactions

 People's Republic of China

 Some researchers regard it as the sovereign right of the People's Republic of China a deterrent policy in the Taiwan policy.
-They believe that the reason why the government of the Republic of China and "the 'Taiwan independence' forces dare not openly and formally declare independence " is due to the influence of this deterrent.
+They believe that the reason why the government of the Republic of China and "the 'Taiwan independence' forces dare not openly and formally declare independence" is due to the influence of this deterrent.

-Republic of China

-On October 16, 2022, Xi Jinping reiterated his commitment to peaceful reunification and his refusal to renounce the use of force in his speech at the opening meeting of the 20th CCP National Congress.
-In an interview with the media, then Premier Su Tseng-chang said that the universal values of the world are to respect each other, tolerate diversity, and communicate peacefully.
-No one who advocates the use of force can dominate the world.
-He also cited the Russian invasion of Ukraine, which later evolved into a situation where Russian youth fled and Ukrainian refugees cried.
-He believed that force is the worst.
-China has always talked about force and kept it in mind to deal with Taiwan. [......]
-Xi Jinping should pay attention to the smoke and protest banners on the Sitong Bridge in Beijing, China, instead of always thinking about using force against Taiwan.
-Taiwan is ruled by the Taiwanese people themselves, and its future is also decided by the Taiwanese people themselves.
+Taiwan

 The Mainland Affairs Council held a press conference on October 27 and released its regular poll from October 19 to 23.
 In this poll, regarding Xi Jinping's Taiwan-related propositions in his October 16 report, 85.6% of respondents strongly opposed his statement that he would not renounce the use of force, and 91.6% of respondents disagreed with the CCP's use of force to threaten Taiwan.